The Fair Labor Standards Act & Employees' Legal Rights

 The Fair Labor Standards Act (FLSA) is a federal law that establishes minimum wage and overtime pay, employer recordkeeping, and child labor standards.
 Originally enacted by President Franklin D. Roosevelt in 1938, it covers private employers as well as federal, state, and local governments.
-Some states also have laws that cover minimum wage, overtime, employer recordkeeping, and child labor, but in general FLSA trumps state laws, except when the statute specifies otherwise.
+Some states also have laws that cover minimum wage, overtime, employer recordkeeping, and child labor, but in general the FLSA trumps state laws, except when the statute specifies otherwise.

-Minimum Wage and Overtime Under FLSA
+Minimum Wage and Overtime Under the FLSA

-Many people assume FLSA covers meal breaks and rest breaks, but it does not.
+Many people assume the FLSA mandates meal breaks and rest breaks, but it does not.
 Instead, state laws cover meal and rest breaks.
 Less than half of the states have laws requiring a meal break, and an even smaller number require employers to provide a rest break.
 However, many states have stricter laws related to providing minors with meal or rest breaks.

-Recordkeeping Under FLSA
+Recordkeeping Under the FLSA

 The FLSA rules are set out on official posters that must be displayed in the workplace so that employees know their rights.
 Moreover, employers must maintain time and pay records for all employees.
 It is acceptable for an employer to ask an independent contractor, as opposed to an employee, to keep track of his or her own time.

 Child Labor Laws

 The FLSA provides the most extensive child labor provisions of any federal or state law.
 It sets 14 years of age as the minimum age of employment, but it restricts both hours and the type of occupations that minors may work.
 The goal of these provisions is to protect minors’ rights to receive education and to pursue educational opportunities.
 Minors may not work in conditions that are detrimental to their health or safety.
 For example, people under age 18 may not work in any hazardous industry, including mining, excavating, operating power-driven equipment, or manufacturing explosives.